improve-ai/tracker-trainer/README.md

 Either configure a CDN in front of the S3 models bucket, or make the 'models' directory public to serve models directly from S3.

-# VPC Architecture
+# Architecture

 The Improve AI Gym stack consists of a number of components to track decisions and rewards, create training data, train decision models, and store the resulting models.

 ## Track Endpoint

 AWS API Gateway and AWS Lambda are used to provide the *track* HTTPS endpoint.
 The *track* endpoint URL is used by the client SDKs to track decisions and rewards.
 Events received by the track endpoint Lambda are sent to AWS Firehose for persistence and further processing.
+The maximum payload size for *track* is 1MB.

 ## AWS Kinesis Firehose